vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 l6o LOKAMANYA TILAK

 ado.
-The storm of discussion — hot and acrimonious — -- centred round the Boycott and the Swadeshi resolu- tions.
-At the Benares Congress, Boycott was accepted as a political weapon but only incidentally, in the reso- lution on the repressive policy of the Government.
+The storm of discussion — hot and acrimonious — -###centred round the Boycott and the Swadeshi resolu###tions.
+At the Benares Congress, Boycott was accepted as a political weapon but only incidentally, in the reso###lution on the repressive policy of the Government.
 This was merely a flank movement.
 Mr. Tilak was not content with it.
-He wanted to make a frontal attack and after a prolonged controversy and frequent passa- ges at arms with Moderate leaders like Sir P. M. Mehta^ he wrung out the words " the Boycott movement was and is legitimate."
+He wanted to make a frontal attack and after a prolonged controversy and frequent passa###ges at arms with Moderate leaders like Sir P. M. Mehta^ he wrung out the words " the Boycott movement was and is legitimate."
 At the Benares Congress it was only the " Boycott of British goods " that had received